MartinBlackburn/card-validation/README.md

 #Card validation

-A card validation using jQuery.
+A card validation using javascript.

 This project was to help me learn regexs, while making something useful.